Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Re-work settings tab (in response to user feedback)
 * Write descriptions for all i18n messages -- Settings stuff
 * More elaborate connection animation?
-* Need higher-res Psiphon logo
-* Need new logo app icon
-* Will a long disconnect hang UI?
-Probably.
-But is that avoidable in JS, or just because Stop() blocks and is called from message queue handler?
-* Come up with new spec for banner ads.
-Larger, PNG, maybe with transparency.
 * Automation: Switch to VS2013.
 Banner changes/support.
   - Don't forget the new BANNER_FILETYPE embedded value
   - Banner file is moved to psiclient/webui
-* Update Transifex and transifex_pull.py
-* Maybe don't use custom font, since it looks even less like a native app?
-Or just use it for headings?
 * Minimize to systray
 * Add message that shows when slow to connect providing download email and URL.